The Bankrate promise

 If working with a debt settlement company is not right for you, there are several other options available when looking to work down your debt.

-- National Debt Relief is a top-rated debt relief company with a high BBB score, a solid reputation and generally positive customer reviews
+- National Debt Relief is a top-rated debt relief company with high customer ratings, a solid reputation and generally positive customer reviews

 - Debt settlement can be a great option for debt relief, but there are risks involved and the process may not be right for everyone